quantmind/pulsar/docs/source/design.rst

     ap = spawn(start=PeriodicTask())

-The valued returned by :func:`spawn` is an :class:`ActorProxyDeferred` instance, a specialised :class:`Deferred`, which has the spawned actor id ``aid`` and it is called back once the remote actor has started.
+The valued returned by :func:`.spawn` is an :class:`.ActorProxyDeferred` instance, a specialised :class:`.Deferred`, which has the spawned actor id ``aid`` and it is called back once the remote actor has started.
-The callback will be an :class:`ActorProxy`, a lightweight proxy for the remote actor.
+The callback will be an :class:`.ActorProxy`, a lightweight proxy for the remote actor.

-When spawning from an actor other than the :ref:`arbiter <design-arbiter>`, the workflow of the :func:`spawn` function is as follow:
+When spawning from an actor other than the :ref:`arbiter <design-arbiter>`, the workflow of the :func:`.spawn` function is as follow:

-* :func:`send` a message to the :ref:`arbiter <design-arbiter>` to spawn a new actor.
+* :func:`.send` a message to the :ref:`arbiter <design-arbiter>` to spawn a new actor.
 * The arbiter spawn the actor and wait for the actor's **hand shake**.
-Once the hand shake is done, it sends the response (the :class:`ActorProxy` of the spawned actor) to the original actor.
+Once the hand shake is done, it sends the response (the :class:`.ActorProxy` of the spawned actor) to the original actor.

 .. _handshake: